 It is important to note that endpoint security tools should not be seen as a substitute for network security tools.
 While both have their own unique advantages, they can complement each other in protecting organizations against cyber threats.
 By combining these tools, organizations can create a robust security framework that addresses the needs of end-users and connected devices.
 However, as the number of endpoints increases, healthcare organizations should act accordingly by recognizing potential risks and investing in tools that will protect against cyberattacks.

-“In today’s rapidly evolving digital healthcare landscape, the importance of robust cybersecurity measures cannot be overstated,” commented Brent Agar, Director of Business Development, SentryBay North America.
-“At SentryBay, we are acutely aware of these challenges and have developed our HealthSAFE product specifically to address them.
-HealthSAFE is also designed to seamlessly integrate with Epic Hyperdrive, Epic’s innovative browser-based application platform that delivers healthcare-focused enhancements intended to replace the desktop-based Epic Hyperspace application still used by many healthcare organizations.”
+“In today’s rapidly evolving digital healthcare landscape, the importance of robust cybersecurity measures cannot be overstated,” commented Brent Agar, VP Strategic Partnerships, SentryBay.
+“At SentryBay, we are acutely aware of these challenges and have developed our Armored Client product specifically to address them.
+Armored Client is also designed to seamlessly integrate with Epic Hyperdrive, Epic’s innovative browser-based application platform that delivers healthcare-focused enhancements intended to replace the desktop-based Epic Hyperspace application still used by many healthcare organizations.”

-What sets HealthSAFE apart is its ability to provide encrypted keystrokes and protection against illegal screen capture while using Epic Hyperdrive.
+What sets Armored Client apart is its ability to provide encrypted keystrokes and protection against illegal screen capture while using Epic Hyperdrive.
 This ensures that sensitive patient data and healthcare operations remain secure, even in the face of sophisticated cyber threats.
 Moreover, as healthcare organizations increasingly transition to Microsoft platforms, there’s a growing need for enhanced endpoint protection.
-SentryBay’s Armored Client for Microsoft offers an additional layer of security, safeguarding employee endpoints against a range of cyber threats.
 This is crucial for healthcare organizations that are embracing digital transformation and need to ensure the utmost security and privacy of their data.

-As healthcare continues to advance technologically, the integration of comprehensive cybersecurity solutions like HealthSAFE and Armored Client becomes essential.
-These tools not only protect critical healthcare data but also fortify the trust patients place in healthcare providers.
+As healthcare continues to advance technologically, the integration of comprehensive cybersecurity solutions like Armored Client becomes essential.
+This tool not only protect critical healthcare data but also fortifies the trust patients place in healthcare providers.